 More information can be found on the GOV.UK fireworks safety and the law page.

 - Avoid having them on a day affected by industrial action.
 Have them at a time least likely to affect your neighbours

 - Have you told your neighbours beforehand?
 They are much less likely to complain or to alert the fire service

 - Make sure you build the bonfire away from sheds, fences and trees and check there are no cables - like telephone wires - above the bonfire

 - Never use petrol or paraffin to get the fire going - it may get out of control quickly

-- Have you got a bucket of water or a garden hose nearby in case of emergencies?
+- Have a bucket of water or a garden hose nearby in case of emergencies.

-- Have you made sure children and pets can’t get near it?
+- Made sure children and pets can’t get near it

 - Don't burn aerosols, tyres, canisters or anything containing foam or paint - many produce toxic fumes and some containers may explode, causing injury

 - Take care around bonfires - all clothes, even those labelled ‘low flammability' - can catch fire

 - Once the bonfire has died down, spray the embers with water to stop it reigniting.